Apricot0/Programming-Abstractions-Related-to-Math-Group/README.md

 a `RadialGraph`, which is meant to represent objects of the type shown in Fig. **2** and Fig. **3**.
 Such graphs show up all the time in social networks (e.g., the central node represents an influencer with the others representing followers).
-Your task in this question is to complete the implementation of the `RadialGraph` class, consistent with the requirements of the `Shap`e interface.
+Your task in this question is to complete the implementation of the `RadialGraph` class, consistent with the requirements of the `Shape` interface.
 Most of the implementation is straight-forward.
 Implementing rotation (in the rotateBy(int degrees) method), however, requires some mathematics!
 Formally, rotation in the 2-dimensional Euclidean space is defined by a 2 × 2 matrix.
 To rotate all the